Overview

 This course will introduce the learner to the fundamentals of personal financial planning and will be presented from the perspective of a Financial Planning professional giving advice to a client.

-FINA 3014 - Financial Products & Systems
+FINA 3014 - Financial Products and Systems

 FINA 3020 - Personal Lending and Mortgages